Holly Stickley of The White Pear, through her photographs, shares and inspires savvy small gardens, container gardening, and outdoor living.

 Jennifer & George's New Corner Garden

 The 'before' photo of the utility corner was very unattractive, and to make matters worse, sat adjacent to the dining area.
-I wanted to make this corner garden beautiful and inviting.
-I started the transformation by defining the area with a low boxwood hedge — Buxus sempervirens 'Suffruticosa'.
-The hedge gave the area a formal, elegant feel, perfect for my client's ornate black iron dining table.
-I added a bubble fountain for a strong focal point, and suggested that the wooden fence, that hid the air conditioner, be painted to match the house — it would then blend and virtually disappear.
+We wanted to make this corner garden beautiful and inviting.
+We started the transformation by defining the area with a low boxwood hedge — Buxus sempervirens 'Suffruticosa'.
+The hedge gave the area a formal, elegant feel, perfect for our client's ornate black iron dining table.
+We added a bubbler fountain for a strong focal point, and suggested to our client to have the wood fence that hid the air conditioner, be painted to match the house — it would then blend and virtually disappear.

 Side Garden Renovation